 While depression may be common, it’s very serious.
-Thankfully, there is a new treatment available that has an incredible success rate and is side effect free.
+Thankfully, there is a new treatment available that has an incredible success rate and no systemic side effects.
 What is it?
 Transcranial Magnetic Stimulation (TMS).
 Read on to learn more about whether TMS might be right for you.

 Depression is a common, but very serious medical illness that primarily results in feelings of sadness or loss of interest in activities once enjoyed.
 According to the National Institute of Mental Health (NIMH), “depression (major depressive disorder or clinical depression) causes severe negative symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working”.
 This often leads to emotional or physical problems that can inhibit your ability to function properly.
 To be diagnosed with depression, the symptoms must be present for at least two weeks.